markstringer-dti/markstringer-dti.github.io/dti.md

 This again reminds me of some of the ideas that Keith Johnstone talks about in his book "Impro."

-The story that Johnstone tells is that he'd been trying to get the students that he was working with at the royal court to have natural sounding conversations on stage.
+Johstone been trying to get the students that he was working with to have natural sounding conversations on stage.
 He'd tried all kinds of things and hadn't managed to get anything to work.
 Finally, after another day of struggling, he went home and turned on the TV.
 There was a programme by the biologist and writer Desmon Morris.
 Morris was talking about a community of chimps.
 He explained that pretty much everything that chimps do - who they sit with, who they eat with, who they have sex with, can be explained as a status transaction.
 When one chimp grooms another, the chimp that is doing the grooming is affirming that they are lower in status than the chimp that gets groomed.

 The point that Morris made in the TV programme was that most of these status-based exchanges aren't huge.
 There are no fights involved, there is no chest beating.
 The exchanges are tiny, fractional indications of who is higher and lower status.
 Who sits highest on the tree.
 Who is groomed first when two near equals agree to groom each other.

 So the next day, Johnstone went back to his studio and asked his students to improvise scenes.
-His only instruction for these scenes was that whatever one person said, the other person should try to either slightly elevate themselves, or lower themselves in status with what they say.
+He had only one instruction for his students.
+Whatever one person said, the other person should try to lift themselves, or lower themselves in status with their reply.

 This is a problem that project managers are always wrestling with.
 Bad news is humbling.
 Johnstone's insight is that in real life nearly everything is a status transaction.
 This is really bad news for project managers.
 But it explains a lot of the negative and unhelpful behaviour that we see from bosses when they get bad news.

+And I think I fucked this up for most of my career as a project manager.
+I think I might have - just now - realised that I've been repeatedly fucking this up.

 Why do Kings shoot the messenger?
-Because in that moment when the messenger arrives and spills the bad news, the messenger is lowering the status of the king and for the king, this is intolerable to the king.
-And in that moment he can easily solve the status problem, if not the problem of the lost battle that the messenger is reporting by having the messenger shot.
+Because in that moment when the messenger arrives and spills the bad news, the messenger is lowering the status of the king.
+This is intolerable for the king.
+And in that moment he can easily solve the status problem.
+Sure the battle is lost.
+But he can have the messenger shot.
 So, guess what?

 What we've established from the beginning of this chapter is that if you don't tackle the pirate ships that you see on the horizon, your project will be a disaster.
 What we've also established is that the people who came up with the idea for a project will always be resistant to your spotting of the pirate ships.
 As a project manager, you might see your main job as managing this contradiction.